 By Rob Hosking, Executive Director for Administrative and Customer Support, Robert Half

-The COVID-19 pandemic dramatically reshaped the landscape of customer service as businesses have come to rely on these teams as the first — and sometimes only — interface with the enterprise.
+The past five years have dramatically reshaped the landscape of customer service as businesses have come to rely on these teams as the first — and sometimes only — interface with the enterprise.
 In our new normal, company reputations can be won and lost in the call center and the help desk.

 Customer service professionals have been thrust into the spotlight as front-line contributors responsible for building customer relationships and creating positive interactions.
 They shape public perceptions that influence brand impression, loyalty and overall profitability.
 Plus, skilled customer service professionals can uncover valuable insights into customer needs and preferences, ultimately improving the organization’s products, services and revenues.